LittleJC3/nyc_311_analysis/README.md

 ## Questions answered

-1. How fast do things get resolved? (in progress)
+1. How fast do things get resolved?
-2. Who handles the complaints? (todo)
+2. Who handles the complaints?
-3. What do people in NYC complain about? (todo)
+3. What do people in NYC complain about?
-4. What happens where? (todo)
+4. What happens where?
-5. When are complaints filed? (todo)
+5. When are complaints filed?

 ## Tools used